Security - Settings

 - Console Support: ✅ All platforms

-Important Notes: Slight memory overhead for encrypted data storage.
+Important Notes: Slight memory overhead for storing the encrypted data.
 Very small CPU cost when decrypting strings (first access only).

 Blocks Microsoft's ILDASM debugging tool and similar disassemblers from examining your compiled code.
 Adds the SuppressIldasmAttribute to prevent common reverse engineering tools from working.
 Provides basic protection against beginner-level code analysis.

-Figure 4 - Prevent common debugger from debugging your code.
+Figure 4 - Prevent common debuggers from inspecting your code.

 How it works